Historical school of economics: Tenets

-Predecessors included Friedrich List and Adam Müller, (although it is important to note that both Müller and List are considered part of the romantic tradition of economics).
+Predecessors included Friedrich List and Adam Müller, (although Müller and List are considered part of the romantic tradition of economics).

 The historical school largely controlled appointments to chairs of economics in German universities, as many of the advisors of Friedrich Althoff, head of the university department in the Prussian Ministry of Education 1882–1907, had studied under members of the school.
 Moreover, Prussia was the intellectual powerhouse of Germany, so dominated academia, not only in central Europe, but also in the United States until about 1900, because the American economics profession was led by holders of German PhDs.
 The historical school was involved in the Methodenstreit ("strife over method") with the Austrian school, whose orientation was more theoretical and aprioristic.

 Influence in Britain and the United States

 The historical school had a significant impact on Britain, 1860s–1930s.
 Thorold Rogers (1823–1890) was the Tooke Professor of Statistics and Economic Science at King's College London, from 1859 until his death.
 He is best known for compiling the monumental A History of Agriculture and Prices in England from 1259 to 1793 (7 vol. 1866–1902), which is still useful to scholars.
 William Ashley (1860–1927) introduced British scholars to the historical school as developed in Germany.
 In the United States the school influenced the institutional economists, such as Thorstein Veblen (1857–1929) and especially the Wisconsin school of labor history led by John R. Commons (1862–1945).
 More importantly, numerous aspiring economists undertook graduate studies at German universities, including John Bates Clark, Richard T. Ely, Jeremiah Jenks, Simon Patten, and Frank William Taussig.

 Canadian scholars influenced by the school were led by Harold Innis (1894–1952) at Toronto.
 His staples thesis holds that Canada's culture, political history and economy have been decisively influenced by the exploitation and export of a series of "staples" such as fur, fishing, lumber, wheat, mined metals and coal.
 The staple thesis dominated economic history in Canada 1930s–1960s, and is still used by some.

 After 1930 the historical school declined or disappeared in most economics departments.
 It lingered in history departments and business schools.
 The major influence in the 1930s and 1940s was Joseph Schumpeter with his dynamic, change-oriented, and innovation-based economics.
 Although his writings could be critical of the school, Schumpeter's work on the role of innovation and entrepreneurship can be seen as a continuation of ideas originated by the historical school, especially the work of von Schmoller and Sombart.
-Alfred D. Chandler, Jr. (1918–2007), had a major impact on approaching business issues through historical studies.
+Alfred D. Chandler Jr. (1918–2007) had a major impact on approaching business issues through historical studies.